RaniaFarrag/Advertising/README.md

 /********************************************************/

-Note : I used my personal emial on Mailtrap to receieve daily email
+Note : I used my personal email on Mailtrap to receieve daily email

 if you want to see and test it please contact me